Some posts contain compensated links. Please read this disclaimer for more info.

 If dinosaur footprints and Neolithic remains excite you, this city is the perfect starting point.
 Pula has a very rich history which is preserved well.
 Visiting the European counterparts of the Harappan civilisation would be a great thrill.
 Needless to say, there is a possibility of discovering some interesting Indo-European connections in the language and culture.

 Dream of relaxing in a European city that has an old world charm and yet has all the modern services?
 Zagreb is your answer.
 Zagreb is essentially your gateway Croatia.
 This is a vibrant city with some stunning architecture and avenues.
+Plus the flat city makes it great for a family vacation.

 Wonder where your adorable Dalmatian dogs come from?
 Welcome to Zadar, one of the major cities in the Dalmatian region of Croatia.
-This city has some innovative architecture and is an interesting gateway to Dalmatia culture, which of course is different from other parts of Croatia.
+This city has some innovative architecture and is an interesting gateway to Dalmatia culture, which, of course, is different from other parts of Croatia.

 This small city really gives you a grassroots level insight into the culture of Dalmatia and Croatia.
 Diocletian’s palace in Split has been declared as a UNESCO World Heritage site.
 The city is also home to one the country’s biggest ship building yards!
 Chances are many of India’s future vessels may come from these very yards!